-Please note, that there are new national priorities applicable to this cycle and providers are advised to study these priorities before completing the revised application process.
-Courses approved for previous cycles of the summer programme must be re-submitted for approval this year.
+Please note, that there are new national priorities applicable to 2024 and providers are advised to study these priorities before completing the application process.

-This Providers' Booklet sets out the administrative requirements and criteria for the approval and delivery of summer courses for teachers, which carry an entitlement of extra personal vacation (EPV) days for primary teachers.
+This Handbook sets out the administrative requirements and criteria for the approval and delivery of summer courses for teachers, which carry an entitlement of extra personal vacation (EPV) days for primary teachers.
 The primary aim of the booklet is to promote and assure quality in all aspects of the programme.

-Categories of courses for 2023- 2025
+Categories of courses for 2024

-Providers of courses for 2023 are now invited to submit applications for the following categories
+Providers of courses for 2024 are now invited to submit applications for the following categories

 - 1. The Teaching of English/Gaeilge based on the Primary School Language Curriculum / Curaclam Teanga na Bunscoile 2019.
-(2019) - 2.
-The teaching of STEM (Science, Technology, Engineering and Mathematics).
-Courses in STEM should reflect the updated Mathematics Primary School Curriculum (2023) which is being launched this year. - 3.
+(2019) - The teaching of STEM (Science, Technology, Engineering and Mathematics).
+Courses in STEM should reflect the updated Mathematics Primary School Curriculum (2023) - 3.
 English as an Additional Language - 4.
-The Inclusive Classroom - 5.
-Education for Sustainable Development - 6.
-Teaching and learning in the other curricular areas (including creativity and innovation in teaching, learning and assessment) - 7.
-Leadership and management in the primary school - 8.
-Wellbeing and related themes with provision/content aligned with the Wellbeing Policy Statement and Framework for Practice 2018-2023 (DE, 2018), the advice provided by the Department of Education support services and the National Educational Psychological Services advice and guidelines - 9.
-Special Educational Needs
+Language upskilling (including French / German / Spanish) in preparation for the introduction of Modern Foreign Languages (MFL) as part of the Primary Curriculum Framework for stages 3 and 4 of primary school (NCCA, 2023; Circular Letter 0017/2023) - 5.
+The Inclusive Classroom - 6.
+Education for Sustainable Development - 7.
+Teaching and learning in the other curricular areas (including creativity and innovation in teaching, learning and assessment) - 8.
+Leadership and management in the primary school